altocodenl/acweb/blog/20200818-controlled-auto-tagging.md

 Photos and videos are personal memories.
 They are important.
 They must be treated as such.
 # ac;pic: controlled auto-tagging

 With auto-tagging a system automatically adds tags to your photos and videos.
 When there are thousands of files, it helps.
 A lot.
-What kind of tags can be automated and which ones can’t?
+But, what kind of tags can be automated and which ones can’t?

 Some tags can be simple to add, like '2019' or 'Japan', which are taken from the file’s metadata.
 In <a href="https://altocode.nl/pic/" target="_blank">ac;pic</a>, the year is automatically tagged.
 For geo data (city and country), we ask you to opt-in.
 Geographical data is sensitive info, and providing it must be a choice for the user.

 What about tags to identify people automatically?
 Some cloud services use artificial intelligence (AI) to run facial recognition on your photos, and that’s great - if that’s what you want.
 But you have to be aware of the risks associated with face recognition.
 “If it can’t be used for evil, it’s not a superpower.”
 Face recognition is a superpower.
-In ac;pic we don’t use it.
+And in ac;pic we don’t use it.
 Allowing a cloud service to use AI to tag your pictures is a personal choice and might be the right thing for you - we just suggest that you make that choice consciously.

 What about situational tags like 'vacations'?
 In those instances the classification is purely contextual - only you and the people who were there know you were on vacation -, no algorithm can be accurate enough.